gregwoodfill/gregwoodfill.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: posts
 ---

-Kotlin, Groovy, and Java developer.
-Into microservices, agile, and TDD.
+Currently working on iOS, Android, Web with Swift, Kotlin, and Vue.js front-end.
+With AWS Lambda functions in Kotlin and Ruby.
 For more information about me and contact info check out the [about page](/about).

 # posts